Sirui-Xu/STARS/Diverse/README.md

   ```
  ### Acknowledgments

- The overall code framework was adapted from [GSPS](https://github.com/wei-mao-2019/gsps).
+ This code is based on the implementations of [GSPS](https://github.com/wei-mao-2019/gsps).